knackofabhinav/uniquiz/README.md

 - TypeScript
 - React
 - Context API for State Management

+Need to do:
-- Jest for unit tests
+- Jest for writing unit tests